 In our previous post Jan Hejny talked about the current trends and challenges of hospitality technology.
 He explained that these days a hotel needs a tech-stack, not just a booking.com listing.
-As part of your technology, Channel Manager Systems are key.
+As part of your technology, Channel Managers are key.
 Here is why they are important.

-Firstly, let’s clarify what exactly is a channel manager system and how does it work.
+Firstly, let’s clarify what exactly is a channel manager and how does it work.

 Nowadays most of the channel manager systems (CMS) are cloud-based, very few are not.
 Being cloud-based has its benefits, read about it here.